bskinn/sphobjinv/doc/source/customfile.rst

             <http://www.sphinx-doc.org/en/1.7/domains.html#cross-referencing-python-objects>`__.

             Thus, for example, a :class:`~sphobjinv.data.DataObjStr` corresponding
-            to a method on a class should be instantiated with
+            to a method on a class should be constructed with
             |cour|\ role='method'\ |/cour|, not |cour|\ role='meth'\ |/cour|.

 #.
 Export the |Inventory| in compressed form.

     * Generate the text of the inventory file with :meth:`~sphobjinv.inventory.Inventory.data_file`,